 \subsection{Setup}

-For our baseline experiments, we considered three settings: (1)\ monolingual baseline models based on multilingual pre-trained language models for 12 AfriSenti languages with training data, (2)\ multilingual training of all 12 languages, and their evaluation on a combined test of all 12 languages, (3)\ Zero-shot transfer to Oromo (\texttt{orm}) and Tigrinya (\texttt{tir}) from any of the 12 languages with available training data.
+For our baseline experiments, we considered three settings: (1)\ monolingual baseline models based on multilingual pre-trained language models for 12 AfriSenti languages with training data, (2)\ multilingual training of all 12 languages and their evaluation on a combined test of all 12 languages, (3)\ zero-shot transfer to Oromo (\texttt{orm}) and Tigrinya (\texttt{tir}) from any of the 12 languages with available training data.
 We used a standard configuration for text classification fine-tuning on HuggingFace with a learning rate of $2e-5$ for smaller PLMs and $1e-5$ for larger PLMs, a batch size of 128, and 10 epochs.

-\paragraph{Monolingual baseline models} We \textit{fine-tune} massively multilingual pre-trained language models (PLMs) trained on 100 languages from around the world and Africa-centric PLMs trained exclusively on languages spoken in Africa.
+\paragraph{Monolingual baseline models} We fine-tune massively multilingual PLMs trained on 100 languages from around the world as well as Africa-centric PLMs trained exclusively on languages spoken in Africa.
 For the massively multilingual PLMs, we selected two representative PLMs: XLM-R-\{base \& large\}~\cite{conneau-etal-2020-unsupervised} and mDeBERTaV3~\cite{he2021debertav3}.
-For the Africa-centric models, we make use of AfriBERTa-large \cite{ogueji-etal-2021-small} and AfroXLMR-\{base \& large\} \citep{alabi-etal-2022-adapting} --- an XLM-R model adapted to African languages.
-AfriBERTa was pre-trained from the scratch on 11 African languages including nine of the AfriSenti languages while AfroXLMR supports 10 of the AfriSenti languages.
+For the Africa-centric models, we made use of AfriBERTa-large \cite{ogueji-etal-2021-small} and AfroXLMR-\{base \& large\} \citep{alabi-etal-2022-adapting} --- an XLM-R model adapted to African languages.
+AfriBERTa was pre-trained from scratch on 11 African languages including nine of the AfriSenti languages while AfroXLMR supports 10 of the AfriSenti languages.
 Additionally, we fine-tune XLM-T \citep{barbieri2022xlm}, an XLM-R model adapted to the multilingual Twitter domain, supporting over 30 languages but fewer African languages due to a lack of coverage by Twitter's language API (cf. \S \ref{sec:data_collection}).